 Traditional teaching responsibilities at the University are focused on formalized for credit programs.
 However, the University establishes a number of audiences for the teaching responsibility of clinical faculty including students, residents, or fellows of the University at the undergraduate, graduate, professional, or postgraduate level.
-Clinical faculty engage in a variety of teaching responsibilities in a variety of formats which may include: teaching for credit courses; providing non-credit programs and workshops, distance and online - learning programs, seminars, and continuing education.
-In addition some faculty may direct graduate projects, internships, and serve on master and doctoral committees, as well as mentoring graduate students.
+Clinical faculty engage in a variety of teaching responsibilities in a variety of formats which may include: teaching for credit courses; providing non-credit programs and workshops, distance and online -learning programs, seminars, and continuing education.
+In addition some faculty may help with graduate student projects and internships and, with permission from the Graduate College, serve on master and doctoral committees.